mattespineli/slate/source/index.md

 #### Testing in Different Environments

 To test using different environments, replace `https://edna.identitymind.com` with the relevant URL.
 For example, to send a Payment Transaction to the Sandbox environment, use `https://sandbox.identitymind.com/im/transaction`, or to send a transaction to Staging, use `https://staging.identitymind.com/im/transaction`.

+<aside class="warning">Clear text credit card numbers should <b>never</b> be sent to IdentityMind.
+Instead, IdentityMind uses a cryptographically secure hash to have a unique representation of each credit card.
+IdentityMind provides the required utilities to generate these hashes.
+See <a href="#payment-instrument-hashing">Payment Instrument Hashing</a> for more details.</aside>

 <link rel="icon" href="http://www.identitymindglobal.com/wp-content/uploads/2013/05/Favicon.png" type="image/png">